 Russula parvovirescens

-- Has a mottled green pattern on the cap, that may discolor of fade with age.
+- Has a mottled green pattern on the cap surface, that may discolor of fade with age.

 - Always has a white spore print.

-- Has a brittle stem and cap that's easily chipped or broken.
+- The stem and cap are brittle and easily chipped or broken.

 Harvesting

-These grow singularly here and there.
-If I see them growing I will start to gather them, but to get a decent amount you need to be on the look out for them.
+These grow singularly and I don't often find large gregarious patches.
+To get a decent amount you need to hunt for them.

-Young buttons are the best eating. but, no matter the age of your mushroom, you'll be fighting the bugs who usually get to them first.
+Young buttons are the best eating. but, no matter the age of your mushroom, you'll be fighting the bugs.
 The first thing I do is pluck the mushrooms from the ground, cut off the base of the stem, and inspect it for bug holes.

 If the mushrooms have bug damage but seem sturdy, I may take them home and dry them.